theQRL/docs.theqrl.org/_docs/mining/linux.md

 tags: mining
 ---

-# QRL Testnet (Instructions for beta testers)

-You are welcome to install the beta version and join the testnet.
-Be aware that work is in progress and there might be frequent breaking changes.
-It's best to start with a fresh install of Ubuntu 16.04.
+Running a full node is easy and helps strengthen the QRL network.
+You should have a basic understanding of the CLI before attempting to set this up, it isn't really all that tough.
+Every answer you need is out there already, search online or drop into the QRL chat for help.

+**Plan for the future!**

+Make sure the computer you are using has enough power to handle the load of the mining operation.
+Low power computers do not run full nodes very well and are not recommended.
+You will also need enough storage to keep the chain as it grows in the future.
+A few hundred gig HDD/SSD to sync the chain on long term to be safe.

+* * *

+**Note**

-> Note if you build on a small VPS or other light weight hardware you may run into issues building the package.
+*If you build on a small VPS or other light weight hardware you may run into issues building the package.
 Make sure you have enough *RAM* and enable *SWAP* if needed.
+Also ensure the HDD is large enough!*

+* * *
 ### Minimum Hardware Requirements

 * Most Linux / Unix based systems